dishantgupta2004/Radar-Hail-Prediction-Model/README.md

 ## Acknowledgements

-This work was supported by a grant from the National Science Foundation.
+This work is supported by the National Institute of Technology, Hamirpur (NITH) under its startup incubation initiative.
+We gratefully acknowledge the support and initial funding provided by the Innovation and Incubation Center at NITH, which made the early development of this project possible.